-The snowfall and snow base records from the last 31 seasons illustrate why the mountain is called Big White and reinforces why this ski resort, near Kelowna, BC, Canada, has earned such an enviable reputation for reliable snow, every season.
+The snowfall and snow base records from the last 31 seasons illustrate why the mountain is called Big White and reinforces why this ski resort, near Kelowna, BC, Canada, has earned such an enviable reputation for reliable champagne powder snow, every season.

 Snowfall Accumulation Data and trends

 While the result for this last season has been outstanding, records over the last 5 years, last 10 years and right across the last 31 years demonstrate Big White turns on great snowfall with a high degree of certainty year in year out.
 Few other snow resorts enjoy such a high level of snow reliability.

 Big White Ski Resort and Stonebridge Lodge Resort are the safe snow bet for international skiers, especially those that have to plan well ahead to secure air travel.
 Coupled with the very attractive Canadian Dollar exchange rate; genuine ski/in ski/out accommodation in the heart of the village; Stonebridge Lodge at Big White is the place to book now for next season.
 Contact us for more information.